Nishit2011/golang-interfaces-http/Notes.md

 And that very problem is solved when we use the Reader interface.

 type Reader interface {
+    //remember request body is implementing the reader interface
+    //so create this byte slice and pass it to the Read function and then inside of //the read function.
+That function takes the byte slice and its source of data
+    //So the raw body of response is taken and injected inside or pushed into that //byte slice.

+    //int is the number of integers read into the byte slice

     Read(p []byte) (n int, err error)
 }